-The Biblical Hebrew clearly identifies the two genders, the male and the female, the preeminence and the hole.
+The Biblical Hebrew identifies the two genders, the male and the female, the preeminence and the hole.
 The difference coupled with their complementarity to procreate.
 Click To Tweet

 The Biblical Hebrew clearly identifies the two genders, the male and the female, the preeminence and the hole.
 The difference coupled with their complementarity to procreate.

-Our world is populated with males and females, each has a particular status.
+Males and females populate our world; each has a special status.
 The Bible does not play the male and female one against the other.
-The Explanation is not trying to paint a mollifying, conciliatory nor a provocative, insulting picture.
+The Explanation is not trying to paint a mollifying, conciliatory, nor a provocative, insulting picture.
 I’m using Biblical Hebrew as the basis for this explication.
-We’re seeing Bible-wide context corroboration and there’s much more to come to show the equality and the complementarity of both sexes.
+We see Bible-wide context corroboration, and there’s much more to come to show the equality and the complementarity of both sexes.
 The comprehension of this verse helps us understand the entire relationship between men and women both in the Bible and in the secular world.

 Let’s look at the second characteristic of female, נָקַב nâqab (H5347 and its root H5344).

 The expression of a new name is referring to being specifically designated for a purpose.
 The purpose of the first female was to be the mother of all humanity (Genesis 3:20).
 Quite a purpose.
 A female, hole, is both to be pierced and to give birth, that’s the only way human society can procreate and continue to exist from a physical point of view — quite a purpose.
 The design of women is specifically for this purpose.
-Let me add that is not the only purpose of women.
-They have much to offer, much that females alone can offer in many other domains as we shall see.
+Let me add that it is not the only purpose of women.
+They have much to offer, much that females alone can provide in many other domains, as we shall see.

-In this context, I will quickly mention that 1 Timothy 2.15 indicates the female would be spiritually saved in childbearing.
+In this context, I will quickly mention that 1 Timothy 2:15 indicates that spiritual salvation for the female comes through childbearing.
 All of humanity can only be saved via the female, via the role of the hole to bear children and specifically to bear Christ.
-There’s no space to develop this here, make it a personal Bible study.
+There’s no space to develop this here; make it a personal Bible study.
 The female role is indispensable and priceless.